 A good disclosure document is a great help when buying a franchise.
 What should it tell you?

 When buying a franchise, the best systems provide the prospective purchaser with a document that sets out all the salient facts about the company and what it is selling.
 This is called the Disclosure Document, and its aim is to ensure that prospective franchisees understand the nature of the franchisor/franchisee relationship prior to purchasing, and that they have all the necessary information on which to base an informed decision.

 The following provides a guide to what a disclosure document should contain.
 There is no legal requirement for such a document in New Zealand but good systems will still provide adequate disclosure.
-The Franchise Association of New Zealand does outline a minimum standard in its Franchising Code of Practice although most franchises operating in New Zealand are not members of the Association.
+The Franchise Association of New Zealand outlines a minimum standard in its Franchising Code of Practice; this applies to its members only, but any good franchise should volunteer the same information.